grantsingleton/face-recognition/index.md

 const videoEl = $('#inputVideo').get(0);
 videoEl.srcObject = stream;
 ```
 I then build the reference data, which is the photos that will be used for comparison with the target face.
-Once the models are loaded and the reference data is processed the onPlay function starts looking for faces in the video.
+Once the models are loaded and the reference data is processed, the onPlay function starts looking for faces in the video.
 The first action executed in the onPLay function is accessing the video element.
 That is performed using the following line:
 ```javascript
 const videoEl = $('#inputVideo').get(0);
 ```